ccb-hms/ccbfold/examples/workshop/README.md

 sbatch --dependency=afterok:$MSA_JOB_ID step4_submit_af3_inference_batch.sh
 ```

-### Exercise 4: Perform MSA with GPU mmseqs2

-## Exercise 5: Reading, seeing, and understanding the results
+### Exercise 5: Reading, seeing, and understanding the results

 At the end of the inference step, you should have the following files in the results folder.
 ```